DexterInd/GrovePi/Software/NodeJS/libs/README.md

 And 1 method to write data:
 - **write(value)** - Write a value on the sensor/component

-You'll find a more complex example in the "basicTest.js" file under the "tests" folder.
+You'll find a more complex example in the "basicTest.js" file under the "tests" folder of the repository.